Amazon workers in NYC reject union in a reversal of fortune

 AP Business Writer

-A federal labor board on Monday has begun counting ballots cast by warehouse workers in a second Amazon union election on Staten Island.

-The National Labor Relations Board is overseeing the election and expects to finish tallying the votes by Monday afternoon.
+According to the National Labor Relations Board, which oversees the process, 380 workers — or 38% — voted in favor of the grassroots union.
+Turnout was 61%, with about 1,600 workers eligible to vote, according to a voter list provided by Amazon.

+The few ballots that were challenged by either the company or the nascent Amazon Labor Union, which led the organizing effort, were not enough to sway the outcome.
+Both parties may file objections to the election by next Monday.
+The ALU is already planning to object, said Seth Goldstein, a union attorney who provides pro-bono legal assistance to group.
+Amazon did not immediately respond to a request for comment.

-A separate election held last month gave a nascent group of organizers known as the Amazon Labor Union a surprise victory when workers at a different Staten Island facility voted in favor of unionizing.
+A separate election held last month gave the ALU a surprise victory when workers at a different Staten Island facility voted in favor of unionizing.
 That was a first for Amazon in the U.S.

-But it’s unclear whether the ALU can replicate its success.
-There are fewer workers eligible to vote this time around — about 1,500 compared with 8,300 — and turnover at the facility is high.
-There are also fewer organizers involved in the latest election than the one before it.

-The same obstacles that plagued the effort the first time, including Amazon’s aggressive anti-union tactics, are at play again.
-In the lead-up to the election, Amazon continued to hold mandatory meetings to persuade its workers to reject the union effort, posted anti-union flyers and launched a website urging workers to “vote NO.”

 “Right now, the ALU is trying to come between our relationship with you,” a post on the website reads.
 “They think they can do a better job advocating for you than you are doing for yourself.”